List of Atomwaffen Division members in the United States who faced criminal charges: Samuel Woodward

-In October 2019, a federal grand jury indicted 19-year-old Atomwaffen member Beau Merryman accused of building and instructing others on how to build pipe bombs used to damage a federal building.
-He is charged with "distribution of information relating to explosives and destructive devices".
-He is currently awaiting federal court trial in a Marshall, Texas jail.
-He had previously been convicted of "Malicious Destruction" for vandalizing and defacing properties with neo-nazi slogans earlier that year.
-His firearms were confiscated but returned after the previous conviction.

 Camp Lejeune Cell

-US Marines Liam Montgomery Collins, Paul James Kryscuk, Justin Wade Hermanson, and Jordan Duncan were arrested and charged with firearm trafficking and manufacturing charges on November 20, 2020.
+Paul James Kryscuk, US Marine Justin Wade Hermanson, and former US Marines Liam Montgomery Collins, and Jordan Duncan were arrested and charged with firearm trafficking and manufacturing charges on November 20, 2020.
 Three of them were stationed together in Marine Corps Base Camp Lejeune.
-Prosecutors said they begun coordinating deliveries of guns in January 2019, manufacturing fully automatic rifles and shipping them to North Carolina.
+Prosecutors said they began coordinating deliveries of guns in January 2019, manufacturing fully automatic rifles and shipping them to North Carolina.
 According to the indictment; "[a] video shows the four participants outfitted in Atomwaffen masks giving the 'Heil Hitler' sign, beneath the image of a black sun.
 The last frame of the video displays the statement, 'Come home white man.'"
 Duncan became a private military contractor after leaving the Marines.
 The men also allegedly recruited more marines for the group they described as "guerilla organization" and "death squad".
 In addition, Kryscuk had filmed pornographic videos of sexual abuse of minority women.
 On August 20, 2021, it was announced that the men face additional charges for planning to destroy energy facilities using thermite.
 They faced 40 years in prison if convicted.

-Members formerly under surveillance
+A New Jersey National Guardsman named Joseph Maurino was indicted for allegedly having trafficked untraceable firearms to the men.
+Collins pleaded guilty to a charge of interstate transportation of a firearm and not guilty to the other charges.

+Kryscuk was sentenced to six years and six months for conspiracy to destroy an energy facility.
+Collins was sentenced to 10 years for aiding and abetting the interstate transportation of unregistered firearms.
+Hermanson was sentenced to one year and nine months for conspiracy to manufacture firearms and ship interstate.
+Jordan Duncan was sentenced to seven years in prison for aiding and abetting and manufacturing a firearm in violation of law.

+Hunter Harrington

+On September 11, 2024, Atomwaffen member Hunter Blake Harrington, 24, of LaGrange, Georgia, entered guilty plea to six violations of the Georgia Street Gang Terrorism and Prevention Act and Possession of a Sawed-off Shotgun, Sawed-off Rifle, and Silencer.
+Harrington was sentenced to 15 years in prison followed by 25 years on probation.
+Law enforcement first became aware of Harrington after a concerned citizen told the Troup County Sheriff's Office that they were worried about his "erratic behavior."
+The citizen informed law enforcement that Harrington possessed illegal weapons, was infatuated with mass killers, and was identified as a member of the Atomwaffen Division.
+During a search of Harrington's house, in addition to illegal sawed-off weapons, the police also found items consistent with the production of an improvised explosive device inside a safe that law enforcement had to use their own explosives to make safe.